zenitraM/malla/README.md

 ./malla-web
 ```

-Both tools can safely access the same SQLite database concurrently using thread-safe connections.
+Both tools use the same SQLite database concurrently using thread-safe connections.

 ## Configuration Options